WU-CVGL/cluster-setup/docs/01_First-time_Setup_of_Cluster_Nodes.md

 Problem description:

-Only 4/8 GPUs showes up in nvidia-smi.
+Only 4/8 GPUs showes up in `nvidia-smi`.
 Kernel messege `dmesg` showes:
 ```log
 [   37.010658] NVRM: This PCI I/O region assigned to your NVIDIA device is invalid:
                NVRM: BAR1 is 0M @ 0x0 (PCI:0000:56:00.0)